ookamitai/bfv/README.md

 A very simple Brainf**k visualizer in C

 ## Overview
-This is a collaboration with Serix!
+This is a part of a collaborate project with Serix!